Xnsam/sample-datasets/snomed2grakn.migrator/README.md

 TODO:

 The Main class must be extended:
-- to allow the file name as a parameter (via the MigrationCLI)
+- to allow the file name as a parameter (via the MigrationCLI).